Spoje-NET/csas-authorize/README.md

   # Export token data in JSON format
   php csas-access-token -t71004963-e3d4-471f-96fc-1aef79d17ec1 --json

+  # List all tokens in plain text format
+  php csas-access-token --list

   # List all tokens in JSON format
   php csas-access-token --list --json
 ```

 If there is no output file specified, the access token is printed to the standard output.
 Use the `--json` option to export token data or the token list in JSON format.

 ## Development